Eval calls apply,

 chapters (and a few more examples to test various corner cases)

-appear in tests.scm
+appear in tests.scm.

 You can also compare the output of your interpreter to the expected output

-by running scheme_test.py
+by running scheme_test.py.

 python3 scheme_test.py

-file contains Scheme
+The tests.scm file contains Scheme

 expressions interspersed with comments in the form:

-will evaluate (+ 1 2)
+Above, scheme_test.py will evaluate (+ 1 2)

-, then output a test failure
+using your code in scheme.py, then output a test failure

-is not returned.
+if 3 is not returned.
 The second example tests for an error

 (but not the specific error message).
-The scheme_test
+The scheme_test script

 collects these expected outputs and compares them with the actual output from